-Recognised worldwide, the Harry Potter series by famous author J.K Rowling follows a young teenage wizard trying to defeat the dark arts and his enemy, Lord Voldemort.
+Recognised worldwide, the Harry Potter series by author J.K.
+Rowling follows a young teenage wizard trying to defeat the dark arts and his enemy, Lord Voldemort.

 Coppett Hill, near Goodrich features in the film Harry Potter and the Deathly Hallows Part 1.
 It’s a snowy scene in which Harry, who is a little dazed and confused, asks where they are.
 Hermione explains that they are in the Forest of Dean and that she and her family used to holiday there when Hermione was much younger.
-Additionally, in the film trailer for The Deathly Hallows, Part 1 there is a fleeting aerial shot that shows Harry, Ron and Hermione walking along the bank of the River Wye near Horsehoe Bend at Symond’s Yat at 0:52 seconds, and at 1:20 the Forest of Dean features also.
+Additionally, in the film trailer for The Deathly Hallows, Part 1 there is an aerial shot that shows Harry, Ron and Hermione walking along the banks of the River Wye near Horseshoe Bend at Symonds Yat at 0:52 seconds, and at 1:20 the Forest of Dean features also.

-This popular movie franchise, produced by Warner Bros has been filmed in other locations in Gloucestershire, including Gloucester Cathedral which was transformed into Hogwarts.
+This popular movie franchise, produced by Warner Bros, has been filmed in many other locations in Gloucestershire too, including Gloucester Cathedral which was transformed into Hogwarts.